the-dext/the-dext.github.io/_posts/2021-11-06-aws-lambda-with-onion-architecture-pt1.md

 ---
 In this post I'm going to try and document my experience of learning AWS Lambda (with c#) and applying Onion Architecture to my .net solution.

-I'm new to AWS, so if you're a seasoned AWS practitioner you might find some room for improvement in some of the things I've done.

 Although I have used Onion Architecture many times on my types of project I have never written any AWS Lambda before and I had never seen any examples where this architecture is used.
 Most examples of Lambda seem to be just 'Hello World', so I decided to try it out myself and create this post.

+Because I'm new to AWS, if you're a seasoned AWS practitioner you might find some room for improvement in some of the things I've done.

 _Warning - this turned into a long blog post, so you might want to get a coffee now before reading._